devatwork/Appharbor-Request-Tracer/README.md

 # Appharbor RequestTracer

-This module traces incoming requests and their outgoing repsonses using the event log.
+This module traces incoming requests and their outgoing responses using the event log.
 The module should work on any platform but is specifically designed to work with AppHarbor.

 ## Configuration